decadenza/DirectStereoRectification/README.md

 OpenCV is required only for the example.

 ## Disclamer
-The code is provided "as is" wihout any warranties.
+The code is provided "as is" wihout any warranty.
 For details see LICENCE file.